 Physical health is inextricably linked to mental health, and in these times our mental health can be really tested.
 The Mental Health Foundation has discussed this on its website, citing that it’s now more important than ever to ‘Create a new daily routine that prioritises looking after yourself.
 You could try … having an exercise routine’.

-Scooting allows you to easily get out and active, and you’ll be feeling the benefits from even a short trip.
+Scooting allows you to easily get out and get active, and you’ll be feeling the benefits from even a short trip.
 Not to mention that scooting is one of the most fun ways to exercise at any time!
+A much more exciting alternative to running for the whole family.
 You don’t need to be pushing yourself and going for records, by just going out for a lap of the block you’ll be feeling the benefits!